Crow (Australian band): 1994—1999

-2007- : Reformation
+2007—2010 reformation

 In early 2007, the band began rehearsing for a show at Marrickville's (Sydney) "Cad Factory" performance space.
 During that performance - which drew heavily from the band's early work - Peter Fenton indicated that the show was the beginning of renewed band activity.
 Former drummer Andy Marks' new band, the Child Detectives, debuted before Crow's performance.

-In August 2008 CROW played a show with Melbourne band HOSS.
+In August 2008 Crow played a show with Melbourne band Hoss.
 This was filmed as part of the 'That Then, This Now' series of shows featuring seminal Aussie bands, with the show set to be released on DVD.

 2010 saw the release of their new album, Arcane.
-It features the 4 original band members, Peter Archer (Guitar and vocals), Peter Fenton (Guitar and vocals), Jim Woff (Bass) and John Fenton (Drums).
+It features the 4 original band members, Peter Archer (guitar and vocals), Peter Fenton (guitar and vocals), Jim Woff (bass) and John Fenton (drums).

 2010: Arcane

 'Arcane' is the first Crow album was released in June 2010 on Nonzero Records.
-Mixed by Midnight Oil's Jim Moginie at Oceanic Studios, the album received very positive reviews."..they’ve got unfinished business to attend to, and based on this single alone, a whole lot more to say....'Ghost at the Crossroads' is truly up there among the band’s best material.
-It’s quintessential Crow, really: Those ominous opening chords; that perfect balance between light and shade; those spectral backing vocals in the chorus; Fenton’s pointed, inward-looking gaze...It’s like they’ve never left."
+Mixed by Midnight Oil's Jim Moginie at Oceanic Studios, the album received very positive reviews. "..they've got unfinished business to attend to, and based on this single alone, a whole lot more to say....'Ghost at the Crossroads' is truly up there among the band's best material.
+It's quintessential Crow, really: Those ominous opening chords; that perfect balance between light and shade; those spectral backing vocals in the chorus; Fenton's pointed, inward-looking gaze...It's like they've never left."